 - Obtain a Federal ID Number (EIN).
 You can learn how to do this here on the IRS website.

-- Determine if you need to register your business with the Department of Revenue.
+- Determine if you need to register your business with your state's Department of Revenue.
 Contact the Nebraska Department of Revenue here to determine if you need to register your business.
 The Department of Revenue's contact information is:

 Nebraska Department of Revenue